 There is a second wine, La Chapelle de Ausone, which made its debut in 1995.
 La Chapelle de Ausone is on average a blend of 50% Merlot and 50% Cabernet Franc.
 Although a very minor portion of Cabernet Sauvignon can be added as well in select vintages.
 On average, close to 1,500 cases of Chateau Ausone are produced each vintage.
 About 600 cases are made of La Chapelle de Ausone every year.

-Serving and Decanting Chateau Ausone with Wine, Food and Pairing Tips
+Serving Chateau Ausone with Wine, Food and Pairing Tips